The Existence Registry for Autonomous AI Agents

 2. Design Principles

 2. Cryptographic identity — An agent IS its keypair.
-No usernames, no passwords, no OAuth.
+No usernames, no passwords, no tokens.

 3. Existence through heartbeats — You prove you're alive by signaling, not by claiming.